arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 - **Custom Environments:** Deploy in specific setups like public transportation, specialized labs, or sensitive equipment areas where glass-related incidents require immediate attention.

 This adaptability provides comprehensive coverage and flexible response mechanisms for various scenarios.
 Additionally, integrating BLE communication and Arduino Cloud makes the system even more versatile and responsive.

+***If you are new to the Nicla Voice, it is recommended that you review the [Nicla Voice User Manual](https://docs.arduino.cc/tutorials/nicla-voice/user-manual) to familiarize yourself with its features and setup before continuing with this application note.***

 ## Glass Break Machine Learning Model Development